eembc/energyrunner/README.md

 ![ML Performance mode](img/img-2.png)

 Take note of the directory (in red) in the center of the screen.
 This is a work directory that has been created.
-Unzip the `dummyfiles_ulp-mlperf.zip` file into that directory to create the following tree structure.
-Note these files are bogus random binary data and are provided for testing `kws01` and `ic01`.
-Since the framework determines where to look for input files based on the model response from the DUT, you can rename this to match whatever NN you are targeting.
+Copy the `datasets` folder from this repository into this folder.
+There is a README in this repositories dataset folder explaining the file formats.

 ![Input file directory](img/input-folder.png)